-International networking with peers at renowned research institutions is of paramount importance in achieving the faculty’s goals, and a concerted effort is being made to establish and strengthen relationships.
-During 2008, the faculty produced 96 master’s and 24 doctoral graduates.
-Three staff members of the faculty obtained their master’s or doctoral degrees and numerous staff members are in the process of completing their master’s or doctoral degrees.
-A further seven staff members are studying at international research universities to complete their doctorates.
+During 2007 the faculty produced 19 doctoral graduates and 271 Master's graduates.
+Three staff members of the faculty obtained their Master's degrees and 39 staff members are currently in the process of completing their doctoral or Master's degrees.
+At present a further 3 staff members are studying at international research universities to complete their doctoral degrees.

-The Faculty Research Award for the department with the highest number of accredited research units in the preceding year was awarded to the Department of Economics.
-Faculty research awards were also made to individual researchers.
-Dr Edwin Ijeoma (School of Public Management and Administration) received the award for the lecturer with the best research output, while Prof Rangan Gupta (Department of Economics) received the award for the best performance at the professional research level.
+The faculty research award for the department that had the highest number of accredited publication units in the preceding year was again won by the School of Public Management and Administration.
+Research awards were also made to best individual researchers.
+Ms M Kruger of the School of Public Management and Administration received the award for the best lecturer.
+Dr R Gupta of the Department of Economics received the award for the best senior lecturer.
+Prof D Fourie received the award for the best professor.
 Several researchers in the faculty also received national and international acknowledgement for excellence in research.

-I would like to thank members of the academic and administrative staff, postgraduate students and, in particular, members of the faculty’s Research Committee, Postgraduate Committee and Research Ethics Committee for their contributions in making 2008 a successful research year.
+I would like to thank members of the academic and administrative staff, as well as our postgraduate students for their contributions in making 2007 a successful research year.

-The aim of the faculty in 2009 is to continue to build research capacity, to nurture a research culture, and to improve the research output and research impact of its staff and graduates, both in terms of quality and quantity.
+The aim for 2008 is to continue to build research capacity, nationally and internationally, and to improve by raising the research output and by improving research impact of articles of both staff and students.

 Prof C Koornhof